brunch/terser-brunch/README.md

 The plugin will minify your javascript files.

 ## Usage
+Install the plugin via npm with `npm install --save uglify-js-brunch`.

+Or, do manual install:

-Add `"uglify-js-brunch": "x.y.z"` to `package.json` of your brunch app.
+* Add `"uglify-js-brunch": "x.y.z"` to `package.json` of your brunch app.
   Pick a plugin version that corresponds to your minor (y) brunch version.

-If you want to use git version of plugin, add `"uglify-js-brunch": "git+ssh://git@github.com:brunch/uglify-js-brunch.git"`.
+* If you want to use git version of plugin, add `"uglify-js-brunch": "git+ssh://git@github.com:brunch/uglify-js-brunch.git"`.

 To specify uglifyjs options, use `config.plugins.uglify` object, for example: